Catryn Power Short Stories

 superb book

 In this fascinating book of short stories the author glides seamlessly across the fields of archaeology where the past is certainly not past.
 In these stories even death is not the final frontier as historic medicine, ghosts, and forensics combine to finally, and peacefully, inter the bones of people who died long ago in mysterious circumstances.
 In No One Said Anything corruption and not murder take centre- stage.
 It is an insightful study of the human affliction of the flock mentality, where profiteering, bullying and corruption vie for dominance, but in the end ‘the wheel comes full circle,’ and returns us to a faith in humanity.
-It is a wonderful and most interesting book.

 A terrific read.
 Catryn keeps the reader enthralled in this collection of short stories.
 She applies her obvious talent for story-telling to engage us in a web of finely crafted tales of wonder, intrigue and adventure.
 Her piece-de-resistance, in my view, is the final masterful story.
 Congratulations, Catryn.